Louis II of Vaud

-Louis II (1283×94 – 1348×49), son of Louis I of Vaud of the House of Savoy, was the Baron of Vaud from 1302 until his death.
+Louis II (1283/94 – 1348/49), son of Louis I of Vaud of the House of Savoy, was the Baron of Vaud from 1302 until his death.
 A military man, he fought widely in Italy and, during the first phase of the Hundred Years' War, in France.
 As a diplomat he visited England and the papal court in Rome and Avignon, and he served as regent of the County of Savoy between 1343 and his death, during which period he was the leader of the House of Savoy.

 Family

-Louis married Isabelle, daughter of John I, lord of Arlay, of the House of Chalon.
-With her he had at least one son and one daughter:
+Louis married Isabelle, daughter of John I, lord of Arlay, of the House of Chalon and Marguerite of Burgundy.
+With her he had: